How we go from finding a potential host site for rooftop solar PV to installing and managing the solar array.

 Once we have a design proposal, we take it to the host site.
 With their help we can refine our design and incorporate data about their energy use.

 Next we put together a detailed commercial proposal for the host which covers:

 - Financial and carbon analysis including savings for host

 - Energy matching against their energy usage patterns

 If the host site owner wishes to continue, we ask them to sign an exclusivity agreement and we move forward to the final design and installation phase.

 Design and installation

-The site owner (or other connected energy user) will be billed for all energy they use.
+The site owner (or other connected energy user) will be billed for all the solar energy they use.
 The remaining energy is exported to the grid.
 Big Solar Co-op manages the export of energy and all regulatory issues with Ofgem and other relevant bodies.
-The site owner will have a named contact within Big Solar Co-op to deal with any site issues – and we will schedule reviews to see if we can improve the installation or add improvements such as energy storage, vehicle charging etc.
+The site owner will have a named contact within Big Solar Co-op to deal with any site issues – and will schedule reviews to see if we can improve the installation or add enhancements such as energy storage, vehicle charging etc.